VanBortleLab/dominatR/README.md

 # Overview

-`dominatR` is a genomic data visualization package for R. In brief, `dominatR` applies concepts drawn from physics - such as *center of mass* from classical mechanics and *Shannon's entropy* from statistical mechanics - to effectively visualize features (e.g. genes) that are present within a specific context or condition (e.g. tissue-specific expression). `dominatR` is able to integrate `dataframes`, `matrices` and `SummarizedExperiment` objects, perform a number of common genomic normalization methods, compute center of mass, entropy, and categorical entropy values, and generate customizable plots that serve to highlight context-relevant feature dominance.
+`dominatR` is a genomic data visualization package for R. In brief, `dominatR` applies concepts drawn from physics - such as *center of mass* from classical mechanics and *Shannon's entropy* from statistical mechanics - to effectively visualize features (e.g. genes) that are present within a specific context or condition (e.g. tissue-specific gene expression). `dominatR` is able to integrate `dataframes`, `matrices` and `SummarizedExperiment` objects, perform a number of common genomic normalization methods, compute center of mass, entropy, and categorical entropy values, and generate customizable plots that serve to highlight context-relevant feature dominance.
+In all examples, dominance visualization is linked to the coordinate spatial localization of each data point, such that full feature dominance is projected at the radial extreme.

 Below, we highlight the utility of `dominatR` with specific examples, such as three-way (triangle) visualization of RNA polymerase I, II, and III genomic occupancy dominance at enzyme-specific gene targets [(Rajendra K C et al., 2024 Molecular Cell)](https://www.sciencedirect.com/science/article/pii/S1097276524007718?dgcid=author), or such as 19-way (circular) visualization of tissue-specific gene accessibility patterns at canonical RNA Pol III-transcribed genes [(Simon Lizarazo et al., 2025 bioRxiv preprint)](https://www.biorxiv.org/content/10.1101/2025.08.28.672650v1).